German court rules Facebook may block pseudonyms

 The Hamburg Administrative Court ruled Facebook did not have to implement the order for the time being since its European headquarters are in Ireland it should therefore only have to abide by Irish law.

+"Our names policy protects privacy by ensuring that people know who they're sharing with and helping them manage their accounts safely," a company spokesperson said.

+"The ruling also confirms the applicability of Irish data protection law to Facebook's service, agreeing with the other courts that have reviewed our policy."

-In an audit in December 2011, the Irish privacy watchdog concluded Facebook's authentic name policy did not contravene Irish law and its reasons for the policy, such as child safety and the prevention of online harassment, were justified.
+In a December 2011 audit, the Irish privacy watchdog concluded Facebook's authentic name policy did not contravene Irish law and its reasons for the policy, such as child safety and the prevention of online harassment, were justified.

 Privacy remains a sensitive issue in Germany due to extensive surveillance by Communist East Germany's Stasi secret police and by the Nazi era Gestapo.
 Memories of espionage were stirred anew by Edward Snowden's 2013 revelations of prying by the U.S. state.